diegoagd10/muppet-tv/README.md

 ## Features

-- Video playback using the YouTube iframe player
+- Video player using the YouTube iframe player
 - Fetching and displaying video lists
 - Handling errors and retries
 - Integration with Firebase to retrieve video IDs and increment view counts